Computer

-A computer is a machine that can be programmed to carry out sequences of arithmetic or logical operations (computation) automatically.
-Modern digital electronic computers can perform generic sets of operations known as programs.
-These programs enable computers to perform a wide range of tasks.
-A computer system is a nominally complete computer that includes the hardware, operating system (main software), and peripheral equipment needed and used for full operation.
-This term may also refer to a group of computers that are linked and function together, such as a computer network or computer cluster.
+A computer is a machine that can be programmed to automatically carry out sequences of arithmetic or logical operations (computation).
+Modern digital electronic computers can perform generic sets of operations known as programs, which enable computers to perform a wide range of tasks.
+The term computer system may refer to a nominally complete computer that includes the hardware, operating system, software, and peripheral equipment needed and used for full operation; or to a group of computers that are linked and function together, such as a computer network or computer cluster.

-A broad range of industrial and consumer products use computers as control systems.
-Simple special-purpose devices like microwave ovens and remote controls are included, as are factory devices like industrial robots and computer-aided design, as well as general-purpose devices like personal computers and mobile devices like smartphones.
-Computers power the Internet, which links billions of other computers and users.
+A broad range of industrial and consumer products use computers as control systems, including simple special-purpose devices like microwave ovens and remote controls, and factory devices like industrial robots.
+Computers are at the core of general-purpose devices such as personal computers and mobile devices such as smartphones.
+Computers power the Internet, which links billions of computers and users.